 Will you work with non-UPCI investigators?

-Our facility supports mainly cancer studies and the majority of the investigators we work with are UPCI members.
+Our facility supports mainly cancer studies, and the majority of the investigators we work with are UPCI members.
 However, our work load permitting, we will consider requests from non-UPCI investigators, especially for short consults.

 Which platforms are supported?

 Our group supports analysis of Affymetrix chips including SNP and expression arrays, Illumina expression, microRNA and methylation arrays, Agilent arrays, other microRNA platforms, and TMAs.
-We support NGS studies from most commonly used platforms such as Illumina, Ion Torrent and SoLiD.
+We support NGS studies from the most commonly used platforms such as Illumina, Ion Torrent and SoLiD.